rorysedgwick/bobcat/README.md

 - [x] Map bike stations
 - [ ] Include d3 display of available bikes
 - [ ] Flesh out home page with info
+- [ ] Consider wording and SEO
 - [ ] Add "updating" animation or signal for user on data refresh
 - [x] Deploy
+- [ ] Add google analytics
 - [ ] ??????
 - [ ] Profit

+### Major issue
+Due to the free tier of heroku apps sleeping when not in use, the database ceases to update itself with TFL data.
+Therefore when a user first visits the page and the site "wakes up", the data displayed will often be out of date by a matter of hours.
+Updated data will then be displayed only once both the backend polling of TFL has taken place, and the front end has completed a periodic refresh (currently every 25 seconds).
+This means the user either has to wait an unspecified amount of time before the data is accurate, or will unknowingly use innaccurate data.
+Due to the informative and accessible nature of this service, neither option is acceptable.
+##### Solutions:
+  - Scale dynos up to a paid tier of Heroku (unlikely while the project is simply a hobby/learning exercise)
+  - Find alternative deployment option that does not sleep when not in use (Azure?
+Free trial probably covers it, only 30 days.
+AWS?
+EC2 available until 12 months after signup)
+  - Warn users they may need to wait for data to be accurate (do not really consider this an option)
+  - Clearly display a time and date for when data was last updated (intending to do so anyway but not as a warning to users)
+  - Remove backend completely and have client polling TFL site directly (limit to number of HTTP requests the app can make?
+Not a scalable option)
+  - Have backend polling TFL extremely regularly so when app "wakes up" data should be updated within first few seconds (need to increase front end refresh to a similar regularity.
+How many concurrent request can a mongolabs instance take? *investigate*)
+  - Increase site traffic to a level that means the dyno never goes to sleep (think this will bump the dyno into the heroku paid tier)